amplitude/amplitude-win/README.md

-# !!Amplitude no longer support Windows SDK!! #
+# !!Amplitude no longer supports Windows SDK!! #

 # Setup #
 1. If you haven't already, go to https://amplitude.com/signup and register for an account.
 Then, add an app.
 You will receive an API Key.